 The wedding vows of Ms. Amber Lynn McClain and Bryan R. Stewart were exchanged on Saturday, July 5, at 6 p.m. at the Morehead United Methodist Church in Morehead.
 Attendants for the couple were: Maid of Honor, Rachel Martin, friend and sorority sister of the bride, Bridesmaids, Megan Ritchey, friend and sorority sister of the bride and Heather McClain, sister of the bride, Junior Bridesmaid, Sharian Fagnano, cousin of the bride.
 The Best Man was Aaron Wellman, friend of the groom, Groomsmen were Kyle Hawkins, cousin of the groom and Bradley McClain, brother of the bride.
-Arianna Gravli, cousin of the bride, was the Flower Girl, Ethan Fagnano and Kian Grayli, cousins of the bride, were Ring Bearers.
+Arianna Grayli, cousin of the bride, was the Flower Girl, Ethan Fagnano and Kian Grayli, cousins of the bride, were Ring Bearers.
 Attending the guest book was Melissa Hawkins, cousin of the groom.
 Out-of-town guests included the bride's parents, Danny and Michelle McClain of Cincinnati, the bride's grandparents, Captain and Mrs. Paul Allen, of Flatwoods, and the groom's grandparents, Dr. and Mrs. Gerald Clark, of Madisonville.
 The groom's parents, Kathy Clark, of Naples Florida, and Jim Stewart, of Lakeview Village, hosted a patriotic themed weeding rehearsal luncheon on July 4 at Reno's Roadhouse in Morehead.
 Immediately following the wedding ceremony, a reception, dinner and dance was given by the bride's family in the fellowship hall of the church.
 After a honeymoon to the Marriott Grand Hotel and Resort in Gulf Shores, Alabama, the new couple moved to Naples, Florida.
 His life is in pieces... that fit.

-Mark knew more about crime than he did about building.
-Today, he's learning more than carpentry.
-He's learning that he is volued, able LESS CRIME IS NO ACCIDENT It takes you- and programs that work.
+Mark knew more about crime than the did about building.
+Today, he' learning more than carpentry.
+He' learning that he is valued, able and important to his community at happened?